XelVarful/Assignment3-DAA/README.md

 ---

 ### 5.2 Prim’s Algorithm
-Prim’s algorithm starts from an arbitrary vertex and grows the MST by repeatedly adding the smallest edge that connects a visited vertex to an unvisited one.
+Prim’s algorithm starts from an arbitrary vertex and grows the MST step by step by choosing the smallest edge that connects the current tree to a new vertex.

 **Steps:**
-1. Choose a random starting vertex.
+1. Start with a random vertex.
-2. Add the smallest edge that connects a visited node to an unvisited one.
+2. Add the smallest edge connecting a visited vertex to an unvisited one.
-3. Mark the connected vertex as visited.
+3. Mark the new vertex as visited.
-4. Repeat until all vertices are visited.
+4. Repeat until all vertices are connected.

-**Time Complexity:** O(V²)
+**Time Complexity:** O(V²) (basic implementation)
-(Optimized version with priority queue: O(E log V))
 **Space Complexity:** O(V + E)

 ---